 Alabama Credit Union

-As a consumer finance company, Mariner Finance has a steady history of providing quick and easy personal loans to qualified borrowers.
-The company operates in 22 stations through a network of 450 branch locations, and it focuses on personal loans as well as auto loans and home loans in some states.
+As a consumer finance company founded in 2002, Mariner Finance has a steady history of providing quick and easy personal loans to qualified borrowers.

 The repayment term and interest rate of each Mariner Finance loan are based on the creditworthiness of the borrower.
 Applications are submitted online or in person at a branch location and can be approved in as little as one business day.